See lots of designs here.

 World Beyond War billboards are funded entirely by contributions made here by supporters of ending war.

-- In January 2021, we have billboards set to go up in Berlin, Germany, and around Puget Sound in Washington State, U.S.
+- In January-February 2021, we had billboards go up in Berlin, Germany, and around Puget Sound in Washington State, U.S.

 - In November 2020, thanks to a generous donation from School Sisters of Notre Dame Central Pacific Province, a billboard went up in St. Louis.